pronovic/smartapp-sdk/src/tests/smartapp/fixtures/samples/README.md

 Other than that, I have left these requests as-is.
 The samples amount to interface documentation, since there is not actually a formal interface spec.
 On the plus side, the samples that we have for events from this source do actually line up with event interface, which I derived by looking at the code.

+It is entirely possible that the documentation has changed in some subtle way between June of 2022 and when you are reading this, which causes one or more of the examples to be out-of-date.
+SmartThings does not appear to version this documentation.

+> **Note:** The original URLs used `developer-preview.smartthings.com`.
+However, in October of
+> 2025, I realized that those URLs were broken, so I switched to `developer.smartthings.com`
+> instead.
+The new documentation appears to be equivalent to the original documentation from 2022,
+> but there's no practical way to be certain.